Morph23/AnimalMaker/README.md

 # AnimalMaker

 A Python application that transforms handwritten animal names into black and white silhouettes with smooth wave animations.
-Draw an animal name with your mouse, wait 3 seconds, and watch your handwriting transform into a dithered silhouette over 25 seconds.
+Draw an animal name with your mouse, wait and watch your handwriting transform into a dithered silhouette over time.

 [![Demo Video](assets/demo-thumbnail.png)](assets/animaldemo.mp4)

 *Click the image above to watch the demo video*

-Created for my little cousin who is learning about animals for the first time <3## Installation
+Created for my little cousin who is learning about animals for the first time <3

+## Installation

 ### Prerequisites
 - Python 3.8+